-According to Simon Sinek, author, consultant and Ted Talker, it starts with Why.
-He is famous for stating that in this post-mass market world, “People will buy WHY you do something before they’ll buy WHAT you do.”
+According to Simon Sinek, author, consultant, and Ted Talker, it starts with Why.
+He is famous for stating that in this post-mass market world, “People will buy WHY you do something before they buy WHAT you do.”

 Ask yourself the following: Why are you in business?
 What excites you?
 What gives you the most professional satisfaction?
 What stops you from chucking it all and getting a job at the Post Office?

-Think about why you stated your businesses?
+Think about why you started your businesses?
 What greater good are you serving?

 What: Your Core Competency

 Focus on the one thing you do best.
-(Apple started with computers, Stabucks started with coffee).
-Potential clients need a way to identify with you, and understand the service you provide.
+(Apple started with computers, Starbucks started with coffee).
+Potential clients need a way to identify with you and understand the service you provide.
 Mudding the waters by being all things to all people means they won’t necessarily think of you when a specific need arises.